informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_1_en.md

 The `CommandGenerator` contains another static method `commandHelp` that generates the output of the help command (so must be called by the `execute` method of the `HelpCommand` class).
-Like the `parse` command, it accomplishes its task by traversing the `AVAILABLE_COMMANDS` list but in this case invoking the `helpText()` method of each object in the list.
+Like the `parse` command, it accomplishes its task by traversing the `AVAILABLE_COMMANDS` list but in this case invoking the `helpText()` method of each object on the list.

 The following is a skeleton of this code: